Category Archives: Search Strategies

 Here are a few tips:

-1. Enter your dog’s information in a free national lost dog database like Helping Lost Pets or Pet FBI, even if you are working with a volunteer group that has their own local database or Facebook group.
+1. Enter your dog’s information in a free national lost dog database like Pet FBI, even if you are working with a volunteer group that has their own local database or Facebook group.
 If your dog is transported or travels a long distance, you need to know that your dog’s information can be searched nationally and for an indefinite period of time.
 Facebook listings quickly slip down a page and are forgotten.

 2. Invest most of your time and energy into hand delivering flyers in an ever-expanding area of where your dog was last seen.
 Even if your dog was picked up by someone who intends to keep him; somebody, somewhere probably saw something.
 Make an emotional connection as you hand out flyers.
 This will help people remember you and your dog if they later recall something or see your dog tomorrow.